Skip to Content

 Washington law delineates parentage and paternity guidelines in "the parentage statute," RCW 26.26.
 This law typically applies to unmarried, heterosexual couples who have a child but may also apply to same-sex couples who, for example, have a child through assisted reproductive therapy or surrogacy.

-The courts in Washington may also apply the common law (court established) of de facto parentage, which provides a means for someone who has fulfilled a parental role to a child (without a biological or adoptive relationship to the child) to establish a parental relationship.
-The de facto parentage laws may benefit the LGBT community because both members of a same-sex couple cannot be the biological parent of any children born to either of them, and the second person filling the parental role may not always establish a recognized legal relationship with the child through adoption.
+The courts in Washington may also apply the common law (court established) of de facto parentage, which provides a means for someone who has fulfilled a parental role to a child (without a biological or adoptive relationship with the child) to establish a parental relationship.
+The de facto parentage laws may benefit the LGBT community because both members of a same-sex couple cannot be the biological parents of any children born to either of them, and the second person filling the parental role may not always establish a recognized legal relationship with the child through adoption.

 Domestic Partnership